swl10/pyslet/doc/odatav2/sqlexample.rst

 Step 1: Creating the Metadata Model
 -----------------------------------

-If you haven't read the :doc:`odatav2_memexample` yet it is a good idea to do that to get a primer on how providers work.
+If you haven't read the :doc:`memexample` yet it is a good idea to do that to get a primer on how providers work.
 The actual differences between writing a SQL-backed service and one backed by the in-memory implementation are minimal.
 I haven't repeated code here if